kncrabtree/che155/installation.md

 **Step 3:** Familiarize yourself with the WSL filesystem and how it is related to the Windows filesystem.

 Your Ubuntu terminal has its own filesystem.
 In Linux operating systems the filesystem is a directory tree starting with `/` as the root.
-Hard drives can be *mounted* to directories allowing you to interact with their contents.
+Hard drives can be *mounted* to directories allowing you to work with their contents.
 (I will often use the terms "folder" and "directory" interchangeably.)
 The hard drive containing the Windows filesystem is mounted at `/mnt/c/`, and your Windows home folder is located at `/mnt/c/Users/win_username/` where `win_username` is your Windows user name.
 On the other hand, your home folder in Ubuntu is located at `/home/ubuntu_username/` where `ubuntu_username` is what you provided during the installation.
 To access your familiar Windows files, you need navigate to your Windows home directory as follows: